NeoResearch/neocompiler-eco/README.md

 `./buildRun_WebInterface_CSharpCompiler`

-## Privanet backend

-### Building and running privnet server
+## Alone and solitary private net backend: Building and running private net server

-In order to use deploy and testinvoke functionalities, build and run docker-privanet.
+In order to use deploy and invoke (also testinvoke, if you want to quicker on your verifications) functionalities, build and run a docker private (namely, docker-privanet).

 `./buildRun_NeoCompiler_PrivateNet`

 ## Privanet backend with NeoScan lightwallet funtionalities

-### Building and running privnet server

-In order to add NeoScan light wallet functionalities, run docker-compose.
+In order to add NeoScan `light wallet` (more is comming...) functionalities, run docker-compose.

 Start up the container, checking the messages and following warnings